paragonie/paseto/docs/README.md

    [our standard format](https://github.com/paragonie/paseto/blob/master/docs/01-Protocol-Versions/Common.md#authentication-padding).

-Thus, if you want unencrypted, but authenticated, tokens, you can simply set your payload to an empty string and your footer to the message you want to authenticate.
+Thus, if you want unencrypted, but authenticated, tokens, you can simply set your payload to an empty string and your footer to the message you want to authenticate, and use a local token.

 Conversely, if you want to support key rotation, you can use the unencrypted footer to store the Key-ID.